william-costa/BraspagApiPhpSdk/README.md

 =========

 ## Description
-We build this SDK in order to facilitate the integration of systems in PHP our API
+SDK to facilitate the use of our API by PHP systems.

+## Configuration
+Rename ApiBraspagConfig.php.example to ApiBraspagConfig.php.
+The new name is ignored by git.

 ## Exemples
 You can see examples of use in fales prefixed with "example_{operation}"